 I ask for £495 for the three day retreats.
 I also accept up to three instalments so you can spread the cost, but require the full amount to have been settled before the retreat starts.
 You can pay by card on our bookings page, and also by Paypal.
 UK residents are welcome to pay in GBP, to avoid exchange rate problems and fees.
 Contact me for bank details to do transfers, or our Paypal email address if you prefer.

 I do one night ayahuasca ceremonies from time to time, at £150 per ceremony.
 This includes the ceremony, bed, breakfast and integration.
-You can pay in full, or a deposit of £80 with the rest payable on the night.
+You can pay in full, or a deposit of £80 with the rest payable on the first day of the retreat.